nmfs-fish-tools/VES-V/README.md

 The main purpose of this tool is to demonstrate how we can better present and visualize marine ecosystems, their marine resources, and their collective responses to a range of pressures.
 VES-V can be directly linked to and utilize output files from ecosystem models such as Atlantis, Multi-Species Production and Age-Structured Models, or Ecopath with Ecosim to explore different marine management scenarios.
 VES-V is designed to handle a wide range of model outputs and data, such that survey time series or even multiple single-species stock assessment outputs could also be used to explore this virtual ocean world.

-Getting Started
-To get started download the "NOAA_VES-V" zip file that works with your operating system (PC, OSX, or Linux) from the VES-V 2020 Google Drive folder (https://drive.google.com/open?id=1L-6SUXMEsqaw2txtXmCGq9d3k9nU-obV) to a directory on your computer and unzip the file.
-Click the "NOAA_VES-V.exe" and you are up and running.
-The User Manual in this Github repository explains how to operate the software, so download that and read it to get familiar with VES-V. Note: this is the user manual from the previous version of VES-V some new features have been added, they will be describe in the soon-to-be released new user manual.

-For advanced users (e.g., regional NOAA Fisheries Scientists), we also include the Scenario Builder software.
-This software can be used to add new scenarios and to modify existing scenarios (e.g., visually scale the VES-V scene so that all species in your data set are seen in reasonable proportions).
-A zip file with the the Scenario Builder software and a user manual are included in this repository.

 **************